Introduction to Azure Storage

 Every request to Azure Storage must be authorized.
 Azure Storage supports the following authorization methods:

 - Azure Active Directory (Azure AD) integration for blob and queue data.
-Azure Storage supports authentication and authorization with Azure AD credentials for the Blob and Queue services via role-based access control (RBAC).
+Azure Storage supports authentication and authorization with Azure AD for the Blob and Queue services via role-based access control (RBAC).
 Authorizing requests with Azure AD is recommended for superior security and ease of use.
-For more information, see Authenticate access to Azure blobs and queues using Azure Active Directory.
+For more information, see Authorize access to Azure blobs and queues using Azure Active Directory.

 - Azure AD authorization over SMB for Azure Files (preview).
 Azure Files supports identity-based authorization over SMB (Server Message Block) through Azure Active Directory Domain Services.
 Your domain-joined Windows virtual machines (VMs) can access Azure file shares using Azure AD credentials.
 For more information, see Overview of Azure Active Directory authorization over SMB for Azure Files (preview).